 In addition to your standard image pins, you want to create more video/actionable/interactive content.
 Pinterest favors pins that will get people to take an action, and video is great for this.

-Video views on the platform grew 6x from 2018 – 2019, driven by food and beverage, beauty, DIY, entertainment and home decor.
-Recommend video length is 45s – 3m long.
-Use these super-short videos (with audio) to catch Pinners with cool demonstrations.
+Video views on the platform have grown to one billion daily, driven by food and beverage, beauty, DIY, entertainment and home decor.
+For ads, recommend video length is 6-15s long.
+Although, you can make videos anywhere from 4 seconds to 15 minutes in length.
+Use super-short videos (with audio) to catch Pinners with cool demonstrations.

 These are the pins that show up when Pinners show purchase intent.
 Pinners use the platform to create dream collections, so having high-quality images they can swoon over should be part of your strategy.

 Story Pins are multi-page Pins that pretty much last forever.
 Pinners can add images, videos (up to 60s), and text overlays to each pin.

 Story Pins reach your followers + anyone who has shown an interest in the topic, so it makes sense to rely on your hashtag strategy and keyword strategy here.

 Story Pins are a great way to detail a step-by-step process, create a supply list, ingredients list for recipes, and embed products in outfit and decor inspo boards.